PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-17. Live-stream of sensor data from Mind Monitor app to Python:
+17. Live-stream of sensor data from Mind Monitor app to Python scripts kindly made available by Mind Monitor developer James Clutterbuck) :

 .
 .